uga-libraries/web-archiving/web_archiving_workflow.md

 It is our practice to always run a test crawl on a new site, and any time a site has noticeably changed, to ensure the scoping is correct.
 Test crawls do not count against the quota until they are saved but other crawl types do.

+To limit accidental capture of more data than is intended for scheduled crawls, use a data limit instead of a time limit when scheduling the crawl and/or check the size after each crawl to verify it is remaining within the expected size.
+Also review the capture periodically to see if the limit is being reached and the scope needs to be adjusted to fully capture the site.

 *   Each test crawl should include just one seed or a few similar seeds because test crawls must be saved or deleted in their entirety.

 *   The standard crawl only captures sites from the seed domain.
 To capture sites linked from the seed as well, [use a different seed type](https://support.archive-it.org/hc/en-us/articles/208332843-Assign-and-edit-a-seed-type-).